 24 November 2017 – 29 March 2018

-Maps were central to the development of Geology.
-Major breakthroughs, gradual developments, and arguments are played out across the maps in this exhibition.
-Landscapes Below explores map-making, and how these new visions of British landscape influences our understanding of the Earth.
-The exhibition runs 24 November 2017 until 29 March 2018 at the Milstein Exhibition Centre, University of Cambridge.
+Major breakthroughs, gradual developments, and arguments are played out across the maps, models, specimens, and books in this exhibition.
+Landscapes Below explores map-making, and how novel interpretations of the British landscape influences our understanding of the Earth.